Paddington Railway Station (meet by the main ticket office - it's near Platforms 1 & 2) | Map

 "London Walks was acknowledged as the premier walking tour company in the entire world" American Tour Guides Convention

-If you can't make either of the regularly scheduled, just-turn-up, public tours of Oxford & Blenheim Palace do think about booking one as a private tour.
-Sure, going private is more expensive* than going on the public tour but not over the odds.
-If you go private you can have the Oxford & Blenheim Palace Tour – or any other London Walk – on a day and at a time that suits your convenience.
-We'll tailor it to your requirements.
-Ring Fiona or Noel on 020 7624 3978 or email us at london@walks.com and we'll set it up and make it happen for you.
+If you can’t make the regularly scheduled, just-turn-up, public Oxford & Blenheim Palace Day do think about booking one as a private tour.
+Going private is more expensive* than going on the public tour but not over the odds.
+If you go private you can have the Oxford & Blenheim Palace Day – or any other London Walk or Out of Town Tour – on a day and at a time that suits your convenience.
+We’ll tailor it to your requirements.
+Ring Fiona or Noel on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 Makes a fabulous wedding present or birthday gift or anniversary outing.
-Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that's special.
-Memories make us rich. *Well, it's more expensive for an individual or couple or a very small group.
-It isn't more expensive – indeed, a private tour is less expensive – for a group of, say, 18+ people.
+Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
+Memories make us rich. *Well, it’s more expensive for an individual or couple or a very small group.
+It isn’t more expensive – indeed, a private tour is less expensive – for a group of, say, 18+ people.

 "If this were a golf tournament every name on the Leader Board would be a London Walks guide"